nehangit/ice-cream/README.md

 # Getting Started with Create React App and Redux

-Building a simple web application
+Building a simple web application to login users with credentials from a JSON file, manipulate and save user specific data, all on the frontend using Redux global states (changes reset on page reload).

 ## Available Scripts